Michael Peterson trial

 Michael Iver Peterson (born October 23, 1943) is an American novelist who was convicted in 2003 of murdering his second wife, Kathleen Peterson, on December 9, 2001.
-After eight years, Peterson was granted a new trial after the judge ruled a critical prosecution witness gave misleading testimony.
+In 2011, after eight years in prison, Peterson was released from prison after being granted a new trial.
+In a review of an appeal, the judge had ruled that a critical prosecution witness in the first trial gave misleading testimony.
+Peterson was out on bail and under house arrest while awaiting a new trial.

 In 2017, Peterson submitted an Alford plea to the reduced charge of voluntary manslaughter.
 He was sentenced to time already served and freed.